Methanex Co. (TSE:MX) Plans Quarterly Dividend of $0.25

 Methanex Co.
-(TSE:MX – Get Free Report) (NASDAQ:MEOH) announced a quarterly dividend on Thursday, February 1st, Zacks reports.
-Investors of record on Thursday, March 14th will be paid a dividend of 0.245 per share on Thursday, March 28th.
-This represents a $0.98 annualized dividend and a dividend yield of 1.58%.
-The ex-dividend date is Wednesday, March 13th.
+(TSE:MX – Get Free Report) (NASDAQ:MEOH) declared a quarterly dividend on Thursday, February 1st, Zacks reports.
+Stockholders of record on Thursday, March 14th will be paid a dividend of 0.245 per share on Thursday, March 28th.
+This represents a $0.98 dividend on an annualized basis and a dividend yield of 1.58%.
+The ex-dividend date of this dividend is Wednesday, March 13th.

-In related news, Director Alejandro Larrive sold 1,000 shares of the company’s stock in a transaction that occurred on Tuesday, December 19th.
+In related news, Director Alejandro Larrive sold 1,000 shares of the business’s stock in a transaction dated Tuesday, December 19th.
 The shares were sold at an average price of C$64.48, for a total transaction of C$64,480.00.
-Insiders own 0.33% of the company’s stock.
+0.33% of the stock is owned by corporate insiders.

 Methanex Company Profile